wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/2-webmail-services.md

-Power Automate Desktop enables the automation of webmail services through the email actions.
+Power Automate for desktop enables the automation of webmail services through the email actions.
 You can use these actions to retrieve email messages from IMAP servers and send messages through SMTP servers.

 Virtually all major webmail services support IMAP and SMTP, while they usually require you to activate the respective options.